 #1 Keep it concise

+A well-organized LOI format is easier to digest.
+Reviewing a polished LOI sample can help you achieve this.
 Stick to what matters most: the core objective, fundamental terms, and next steps.
-Always remember that with letters of interest, less is always more.
+Always remember that with LOIs, less is always more.

 #2 Use an Organized Structure